radius-project/docs/docs/content/concepts/environments-concept/_index.md

 Environments provide a grouping structure for applications and the resources they share.
 For example, an org might choose to setup separate Radius environments for staging and production.
 When appropriate, multiple applications can be deployed into the same environment.

-Organizational best-practices such as cost-optimization, resource sharing, and logging can all be codified and enforced with a Radius environment.

 <img src="env-with-apps-example.png" alt="Diagram of multiple Radius environments deployed to Azure.
 One environment contains 1 app, the other environment contains multiple apps." width="350px" />

 ## Concerns that environments manage

-Today, in a DevOps model, every developer might need to understand every nuance of every resource they're using - which makes it nearly impossible to get apps up and running.
-With Project Radius, environment definitions can be pre-configured to take that mental load away from developers, letting them run faster but stay within guidelines.
+### Separation of concerns

+With Radius environments, central operations and IT teams can define and share environments with development teams for them to deploy applications into.
+Ops teams focus on configuring the compute, dependencies, networking, and other infrastructure concerns, while developers focus on the business and application concerns.
+This allows each team to focus on what matters most to them, without needing to become experts in every aspect of the infraastructure and application.

+### Developer productivity

+Once an environment template is defined, developers can get up and running with a prepared devlopment, pre-production, or production environment in minutes.
+No more waiting for manual provisioning or configuration or inter-team coordination.

+### Replication and consistency

+When an application team needs to scale an application to additional regions or instances, environments can be "stamped out" in minutes and ready for app deployments.
+Integrations with CI/CD systems such as GitHub Actions allow this process to be automated and repeatable.

+### Organization best-practices

+Organizational best-practices such as cost-optimization, resource sharing, and logging can all be codified and enforced with a Radius environment.

+## Environment features

 {{< cardpane >}}
-{{< card header="**Compute**" >}}
+{{< card header="**Compute runtime**" >}}
-Define compute runtimes such as a Kubernetes cluster or Azure serverless compute (coming soon).
+Define compute runtimes such as a Kubernetes cluster or Azure serverless compute (coming soon) where your application's services run.
 {{< /card >}}
 {{< card header="**Shared infrastructure**" >}}
 Deploy shared resources that are available to all applications deployed into the environment.